A cytology exam of urine is a test used to detect cancer and other diseases of the urinary tract.

 What Abnormal Results Mean

 Abnormal cells in the urine may be a sign of inflammation of the urinary tract or cancer of the kidney, ureters, bladder, or urethra.
+Abnormal cells may also be seen if someone has had radiation therapy near the bladder, such as for prostate cancer, uterine cancer, or colon cancer.

 Be aware that cancer or inflammatory disease cannot be diagnosed with this test alone.
 The results need to be confirmed with other tests or procedures.